Non-loose torus knots: Introduction

-\begin{conjecture} In each overtwisted contact structure that supports non-loose $(p,q)$--torus knots, the mountain range of such knots is given by only one of the diagrams indicated in Figures~\ref{fig-genericXwing} and~\ref{fig-exceptionMR}. \end{conjecture}
+\begin{conjecture} In each overtwisted contact structure that supports non-loose $(p,q)$-torus knots, the mountain range of such knots is given by only one of the diagrams indicated in Figures~\ref{fig-genericXwing} and~\ref{fig-exceptionMR}. \end{conjecture}

-In \cite{Matkovic20Pre} Matkovi\v{c} classified non-loose Legendrian $(p,q)$-torus knots with $pq<0$ and $\tb<pq$, from this she could classify all non-loose transverse knots, without convex Giroux torsion, as well.
+In \cite{Matkovic20Pre} Matkovi\v{c} classified non-loose Legendrian $(p,q)$-torus knots with $pq<0$, $\tb<pq$ and $\tor = 0$, from this she could classify all non-loose transverse knots with $\tor = 0$, as well.
 She could then show that if two non-loose transverse knots were not related by stabilization, then they were in distinct overtwisted contact structures.
 This verifies our conjecture for negative torus knots.

-We now consider the number of contact structures supporting non-loose Legendrian $(p,q)$--torus knots.
+We now consider the number of contact structures supporting non-loose Legendrian $(p,q)$-torus knots.

-\begin{theorem} There are at most $n(p,q)$ overtwisted contact structures supporting non-loose Legendrian $(p,q)$--torus knots with $\tor = 0$.
+\begin{theorem} There are at most $n(p,q)$ overtwisted contact structures supporting non-loose Legendrian $(p,q)$-torus knots with $\tor = 0$.
 And at most

-overtwisted contact structures supporting any non-loose Legendrian $(p,q)$--torus knots. \end{theorem}
+overtwisted contact structures supporting any non-loose Legendrian $(p,q)$-torus knots. \end{theorem}